 Grow Native Plants: Growing plants that are indigenous to your area is a great way to both attract and help the hummingbirds you love.
 Native plants provide shelter and food, including a healthy environment for insects, part of the hummingbird diet important during breeding season.
 Get a list of native plants customized for your area by visiting our handy Plants for Birds database.

-Become a Citizen Scientist: You can protect hummingbirds by helping crowdsource invaluable data using Audubon’s free Hummingbirds at Home app or website.
+Become a Community Scientist: You can protect hummingbirds by helping crowdsource invaluable data using Audubon’s free Hummingbirds at Home app or website.
 You just submit your observations on when hummingbirds feed on nectar-bearing plants in your yard or community.
 To get started, go to hummingbirdsathome.org